sfkleach/JinXML/Element.md

 ## Builder Methods

-* Method ```toEventIterator() -> Iterator< Event >``` - generates a stream of events that performs a 'walk' over the Element.
+* Method ```toEventStream() -> Stream< Event >``` - generates a stream of events that performs a 'walk' over the Element.
 The walk is guaranteed to be isolated from updates in the sense that the stream it returns is unaffected by any updates to the Element that might occur while the walk is in-progress.